 Susan Marie Frontczak, national Chautauquan, first introduced Wingate Elementary teachers and students to the Young Chautauqua program.
 With the support of Colorado Humanities and local donors, up to 200 students per year participate by researching historical characters, preparing individual monologues and performing in costume as their characters, both for school audiences and at Two Rivers Chautauqua, sponsored by the Museum of Western Colorado.
-Fourth graders choose Colorado history characters, fifth graders have often tacked American history characters, and middle school students have had the opportunity to choose characters from a wide variety of interests including American or world history, well known authors and others of influence.
-Local schools participating in this fine program include Wingate, Broadway and Pomona Elementary, East and Mt.
-Garfield Middle Schools.
+Fourth graders choose Colorado history characters, fifth graders have often tackled American history characters, and middle school students have had the opportunity to choose characters from a wide variety of interests including American or world history, well known authors and others of influence.
+Local schools participating in this fine program include Wingate, Scenic, East MS, and Caprock Academy, with Orchard Mesa Middle School joining this coming year.
 A few students have committed to performing every year and are now well into their high school studies.

 Here are some quotes from the Young Chautauquans themselves.

 “As I did my research, I thought I was learning about my character, but later I realized I also learned a lot about myself.”

 “It’s fun to learn the history, to write the scripts and then to play with the quirks of the character and to figure it all out in a way that makes sense…It’s hard to describe the feeling you get on stage, but you feel powerful up there speaking to everyone.”

 “I like Anne Frank because she’s my age so I can understand where she’s coming from…She represents more than just herself and a diary.
 She represents all the children who don’t get to have their own childhood.”

 “It’s a fun experience.
 For people who don’t speak well and loud, it’s good, because it teaches you how to stand up for yourself and not always hide your speaking.”

 “My dad and I found out we have something new to talk about – he loves history and now so do I.”